aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A closed mouth gathers no feet.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Mon Dec  1 05:19:31 2025
+Last update: Tue Dec  2 05:11:02 2025

 ### Let's play! 🎮